-The shuffle feature operates in CD mode and plays all tracks in random order.
+The shuffle feature operates in CD mode and plays all tracks on the current disc in random order.

-Press the SHUFFLE control to start
+Press the SHUFFLE control to start this feature.

-this feature.
 Random order play will continue until the SHUFFLE control is pressed again.

 To set the hour, press and hold the CLK control and press SEEK: